Canadian corporate bond market lets companies access more investors and borrow money at a lower cost.

 When Apple decided to issue bonds in Canada, investors jumped at the chance to take a bite of the global giant.

-But Apple was only one of several U.S. companies that took a trip south in 2017, as a combination of attractive prices, higher demand and lower domestic issuance also brought Pepsi, UPS and AT&T into Canada.
+But Apple was only one of several U.S. companies that took a trip north in 2017, as a combination of attractive prices, higher demand and lower domestic issuance also brought Pepsi, UPS and AT&T into Canada.